-The New England Food Vision Prize will support, inspire, and launch bold new ideas that will leverage the market power of colleges and universities to contribute to Food Solutions New England’s 50 by 60 goal.
-Winning proposals will be selected based on their commitments to the following:
+The New England Food Vision Prize will help to support, inspire, and launch bold new ideas that will leverage the market power of colleges and universities to contribute to Food Solutions New England’s 50 by 60 goal.
+Up to six prize proposals will receive up to $250,000 each to contribute towards their ideas.
+For the first time in 2020, project teams will have the opportunity to demonstrate how impact might be increased if the prize were doubled.
+If a project proposal merits it, the prize committee may award $500,000 to some proposing teams.

 Project teams must consist of at least two New England college or university food service programs.